BocHackathon-4-0/news-trader/docs/pich_docs/pitch.md

 | ![](img/alxy_mini.jpeg) | ![](img/baadev_mini.jpeg) | Now, the Teledev team consists of Alexandr and Aleksey.
 We've been working together on the 'Multiuser Trade News Sentiment Analysis' project for a while now, and our collaboration is off to a great start.
 ---
 # Problem 🤷
-#### 1. Market Gap 🕺: Our platform offers real-time trade news and sentiment analysis, addressing the need for timely market insights.
+#### 1. Market Gap 🕺: Our platform addresses the challenge of accurately predicting future price movements despite the use of various analytical methods and tools.
+Market volatility, external factors, and unexpected events can complicate the forecasting process significantly.
-#### 2. Customers 🦹‍♀️: We serve both experienced traders and novice investors with data-driven insights to enhance their strategies.
+#### 2. Customers 🦹‍♀️: We provide data-driven insights to serve both experienced traders and novice investors, helping them navigate the complexities of price prediction in a volatile market.
-#### 3. Costs 🧙‍♂️: We prioritize competitive pricing for high-value services.
+#### 3. Costs 🧙‍♂️: We prioritize competitive pricing to address the financial challenges traders may face while accessing high-value services.
-#### 4. Usability 👨‍💼: Our user-friendly interface enables traders at all levels to access our tools effortlessly.
+#### 4. Usability 👨‍💼: Ensuring usability for traders at all levels is a significant challenge in providing easy access to our tools.
-#### 5. Financials: We're committed to project sustainability through strategic revenue generation and cost management for lasting user value.

 ---
 # Solution 💆‍♂️
 #### 1. Closing the Gap 🏪: We offer a complete cycle from signal acquisition to trade execution, ensuring comprehensive market coverage and timely decision-making.
 #### 2. Target Audience 💅: Our primary audience consists of traders, catering to their diverse needs and strategies in the financial markets.
 #### 3. Cost Saving ☕️: We excel in analyzing large volumes of data and conducting contextual and methodological document-based queries, leading to substantial cost savings.
-#### 4. Easy to Use 📲: Our platform is user-friendly; simply connect your wallet to access 100 signals.
-Signal tracking is blockchain-based, ensuring transparency and accountability for a seamless trading experience.
+#### 4. Easy to Use 📲: Our platform's user-friendly interface allows you to effortlessly connect your wallet and gain access to signals.
+We've implemented blockchain-based signal tracking to guarantee transparency and accountability, delivering a seamless trading experience.
 ---
+## Innovate 🚀
+1. **Real-time Insights** ⏳: Multiuser sentiment analysis offers real-time market sentiment data, aiding traders and investors in quick decision-making amidst fast-paced markets.
+2. **Data Aggregation** 📈: It consolidates vast data from diverse sources like social media, news, and market data, providing a holistic understanding of market sentiment.
+3. **Machine Learning** 👨‍🏫: Utilizing advanced machine learning, it processes sentiment data with increasing precision and predictive capabilities.
+4. **Risk Management** ⚠️: Sentiment analysis helps identify market risks and trends, enabling proactive risk mitigation and refined trading strategies in blockchain, crypto, and fintech markets.
+---
+# The Progress during hackathon
 ## 🤖 Agents - small programs - are our helpers, here are the results:

 | 💹 | 💹 |